top of page

 miles of antennas for ham radio

-dozens of tall antenna support structures, like FCC registered towers up to 195 foot, numerous 100 foot wood powerline poles, concrete silos, and portable mobile tower view from the top of the FCC TOWER NUMBER AR #1216715 on the k0uo antenna test and rhombic farm is a big gun and contester dream station the biggest ham station with the highest gain antennas in the world
+dozens of tall antenna support structures, like FCC registered towers up to 195 foot, numerous 100 foot wood powerline poles, concrete silos, and portable mobile tower view from the top of the FCC TOWER NUMBER AR #1216715 on the k0uo antenna test and rhombic farm is a big gun and contester dream station the biggest ham station with the highest gain antennas in the world K0Uo Steve Walz has number of LPAD Log yagi HF antennas through out the 1200 acres site on 100 to 200 foot towers

-Above: Currently my K0UO Kansas station has two Tennadyne HF Logs, one installed at 100 feet, new in 2023.
+Above: Currently my K0UO Kansas station has two Tennadyne HF LPDA Logs, one installed at 100 feet, new in 2023.
 The other at 195 feet installed in 2006, that has been through many heavy ice, and +80 mph wind storms over the years.

 The Tennadyne Log-Periodic Dipole Arrays (LPDA) are robust and comparable in price and size to a Hex.
 However, they offer more gain and improved front-to-back ratio, with minimal risk of damage.
 They feature no traps, lossy coils, wires that could break, or moving parts.
 Once assembled, the SWR remains low without needing any tuning, and you can extend the mast through the array to mount another antenna, such as a VHF/UHF antenna, on top.